 A few Indians from Delhi and parts north are the last to arrive.
 News of The Bangala has made the papers there.
 The culinary curious make the pilgrimage south for the sake of novel tastes and the chance to escape the madding crowds of their daily existence.

 Slow moving ceiling fans circulate the tropical night air in the softly lit dining room.
 We face the compound’s central courtyard.

 A few shade trees grow out of the manicured lawn.
 Ornate white cast iron furniture is arranged pell-mell beneath them.
 An open-aired cooking school building lies to the left.
 A long two-storied building directly across houses a larger kitchen, staff dining hall and guest rooms.

 To the right, central steps lead up through a library and lounge in the quadrangle’s other building.
 Brightly pillowed rattan chairs and sofas tempt a detour for those on their way to the lobby and reception on its front side.

 Despite the fans, moisture gathers on brows, upper lips and necks as we eat.
 It’s a cool 30 degrees Celsius by local standards but the late September rains and proximity to the equator draw a thin line between air and water.
 Dampness is close at all times.
 Its body presses against you.

 A half dozen white haired male servers are one with the climate.
 They give it no notice.
-Their flawless dark Dravidian skin tones contrast the clean white shirts and long dhotis (white sarong skirts) they wear.
+They stay cool in the clean white shirts and long dhotis (white sarong skirts) they wear.

 They slip silently across the cool tile floors to serve the meal our hostess has ordered.
 While also simultaneously attending to all the guests around the room.
 A well-oiled team, they’ve served the Meyyappan family for decades.